-The symposium is sponsored by The Baldy Center for Law & Social Policy and the Jacobs School of Medicine and Biomedical Sciences.
+The symposium is sponsored by The Baldy Center for Law and Social Policy and the Jacobs School of Medicine and Biomedical Sciences.

 David Herzberg, UB College of Arts and Sciences Department of History, Faculty Profile.